Grand Theft Auto Online: 2021

-On 27 May 2021, eight stunt races were added to the game, followed by seven new arenas for the "Deadline" mode on 24 June, and seven maps for "Survival" on 8 July.
-Los Santos Tuners, released on 20 July, added a new social place called the "LS Car Meet", which includes several facilities, such as a mod shop, a merch shop with exclusive clothing items, and a test track where players can try out new vehicles for free.
-The meet also features a reputation system and "Prize Ride Challenges"—a series of race-related challenges which change weekly and award players with new vehicles.
-The update also added new street races, 17 highly-customizable tuner vehicles, and a new type of properties—auto shops—which allow players to complete robbery contracts, steal vehicles for export, or operate a legitimate car repair and customisation business.
+On 27 May 2021, eight stunt races were added to the game, followed by seven new arenas for the Deadline mode on 24 June, and seven maps for Survival on 8 July.
+Los Santos Tuners, released on 20 July, added a social place called the LS Car Meet, where players can customise and test drive vehicles and complete specific challenges to unlock new cars.
+A reputation system tracks players' progress; by taking part in races and completing challenges, players increase their reputation and gain unique rewards.
+Also added with the update were auto shops, a new type of purchasable property which allow players to initiate robbery contracts, steal vehicles for export, or operate a legitimate car repair and customisation business.
+Aside from the LS Car Meet and the auto shops, the update introduced 14 new street races, 17 tuner vehicles, and collectible music sticks that unlock a new radio station (Media Player).

-First announced on 8 December and released on 15 December, The Contract is a story-focused expansion that adds a new business, "F. Clinton and Partner", a celebrity solutions agency which is run with the help of Franklin Clinton (Shawn Fonteno), one of the protagonists from Grand Theft Auto V. The Agency's first high-tier client is Dr. Dre, who had his phone containing unreleased music stolen and needs it recovered before the tracks are leaked.
-The missions added with The Contract are structured similarly to past Heists, in that players are required to complete several prerequisite investigation jobs before they can move on to recovering the stolen music.
-Aside from the Dr. Dre-related missions, the update also provides smaller jobs such as Contracts, which increase the passive income generated by the Agency over time; payphone assassinations; and a three-mission storyline revolving around Lamar's new cannabis business, where players get to control either Lamar or Franklin.
-The Contract also adds 17 new vehicles (some of which can be equipped with exclusive upgrades, like armour and remote control, at the Agency), three weapons (the Heavy Rifle, the stun gun, and a compact EMP launcher), various clothing items, a new radio station curated by musicians Rosalía and Arca, and an update to two of the already existing stations, including new music created by Dr. Dre and other artists, such as Anderson .Paak and Snoop Dogg, for the game, released as singles on 4 February 2022.
+First announced on 8 December and released on 15 December, The Contract is a story-focused expansion that adds a new business, F. Clinton and Partner, a celebrity solutions agency run with the help of Franklin Clinton (Shawn Fonteno), one of the protagonists from Grand Theft Auto V. The agency's first major client is Dr. Dre, who had his phone containing unreleased music stolen and needs it recovered before the tracks are leaked.
+The missions added with The Contract are structured similarly to past heists, requiring players to complete several investigation jobs before they can move on to recovering the stolen music.
+Other missions featured in the update include agency contracts, payphone assassinations, and Short Trips, a three-mission storyline where players get to control either Lamar or Franklin.
+The Contract also adds 17 new vehicles (some of which can be equipped with exclusive upgrades, like a missile lock-on jammer), three weapons (the Heavy Rifle, the stun gun, and a compact EMP launcher), various clothing items, and a new radio station (MOTOMAMI Los Santos, hosted by Rosalía and Arca).
+Meanwhile, two of the already existing stations (Radio Los Santos, compiled by Big Boy, and West Coast Classics, compiled by DJ Pooh), were updated with new songs created by Dr. Dre and other artists, such as Anderson .Paak and Snoop Dogg, later released as singles on 4 February 2022.